rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 <span class="caption">Listing 20-22: An alternative implementation of
 `Worker::new` using `while let`</span>

-This code compiles and runs, but doesn't result in the desired threading
+This code compiles and runs, but doesn’t result in the desired threading
 behavior: a slow request will still cause other requests to wait to be processed.
 The reason why is somewhat subtle: the `Mutex` struct has no public `unlock` method because the ownership of the lock is based on the lifetime of the `MutexGuard<T>` within the `LockResult<MutexGuard<T>>` that the `lock` method returns.
-This allows the borrow checker to enforce at compile time that we never access a resource guarded by a `Mutex` without holding the lock, but it can also result in holding the lock longer than intended if we don't think carefully about the lifetime of the `MutexGuard<T>`.
+This allows the borrow checker to enforce at compile time that we never access a resource guarded by a `Mutex` without holding the lock, but it can also result in holding the lock longer than intended if we don’t think carefully about the lifetime of the `MutexGuard<T>`.
 Because the values in the the `while` expression remain in scope for the duration of the block, the lock remains held for the duration of the call to `job.call_box()`, meaning other